ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Subnet by updating its local configs.
 You need to repeat this process for every validator you add to the network.

+You can run the `addValidator` transactions from the same box that deployed the Subnet.

 ### Submit addValidator TX to Mainnet

 Start by running the `addValidator` command and adding the name of the Subnet.
 To be clear,